-The right approach – historic buildings have their own individuality and soul, and when refurbishing such properties, we redesign them sympathetically.
+Historic buildings have their own individuality and soul, and when refurbishing such properties, they should be redesigned sympathetically.

-Planning and listed building laws are of course key, but apart from these legal obligations, we strongly believe that you need to adapt your design approach to the building itself, rather than completely destroy its unique scale and sense of history.
+Planning and listed building laws are of course key, but apart from these legal obligations, we strongly believe that the design approach should be adapted to the building itself in order not to destroy its unique character and sense of history.

 Historic & listed properties refurbishments